2020 Freeplay Digital Festival: Belonging

 We have some sweet news to share with you really soon, but before we do we wanted to introduce you to our fantastic 2018 Programme Committee.
 Built up of creatives from intersecting disciplines, these lovely folks will help shape the series of talks and panels that will take place at Freeplay this year, ensuring the discussions and conversations are relevant to contemporary games culture discourse.

 A huge hello and welcome to 2018 from the Freeplay family!
 We have lots of exciting things to share with you this year.
 First on our list is the 2018 festival dates.
 We’re happy to announce that we have a six-day festival planned for this year, from May 22nd to May 27th.
 We’re also happy to announce that submissions for the 2018 Freeplay Awards are now open!

-Freeplay acknowledges Traditional Custodians of the Lands upon which the festival takes place.
+Freeplay acknowledges the Wurundjeri & Boon Wurrung people of the Kulin Nation as the Traditional Custodians of the Lands upon which the festival takes place.

 We pay respect to their Elders past, present, and emerging, and to all Aboriginal and Torres Strait Islander people in the wider community and beyond.